 For counter disaster operations details of the costs, location, activity and purpose of the expenditure will need to be provided (i.e. material and labour associated with protecting residences in suburb X from rising floodwater by raising the height of a river levee).

-Costs for community development projects should not be included at this stage as this activity will need to be coordinated through the State Recovery Office.
+Costs for community development projects should not be included at this stage as this activity will need to be coordinated through the Department of the Premier and Cabinet's Security Emergency and Recovery Management Team.

 What costs can be included in the claim?